atick-faisal/LIG-Thermogram-App/README.md

 ### Installation
 1. Download and extract the archive
 2. Move into the `driver` directory inside the extracted folder
-3. Right click on the `silabser.inf` file and click `install`
+3. Right-click on the `silabser.inf` file and click `install`
 4. (Optional) Restart the computer
-5. Connect the Thermogram Platform via USB cable
+5. Connect the foot sole using a USB
 6. Run the `main.exe` file inside the extracted folder